eliahanna/CUT_In_Arial_Imagery/classification/README.md

   *--test-model -> path to latest checkpoint model to run test on (default: none)

   *--t TEST -> Whether you are running test or not , default=False

+  *--augmentation -> the default is false, turn it to true if you want to use data augmentation

 ### Example to run Training
 python3 main_multi_label.py --train-path ../preprocess/output/model/train \